 The task of the judge is to give an unbiased decision in legal disputes – including cases to which the government is party.
-To guarantee impartiality in respect of the government, a special selection and appointment system is in place.
-Hence the legal status of judges differs from that of other government officials.
+To guarantee impartiality in respect of the government, a special selection and appointment system is used.
+This is why the legal status of judges differs from that of other government officials.

-The Dutch Constitution requires the judiciary to render decisions on disputes, and contains provisions governing the legal status of members of the judiciary.
+The Dutch Constitution requires judges to rule on disputes and contains provisions governing the legal status of members of the judiciary.

-If a party to a proceeding has doubts about the impartiality of the judge, the law provides her or him with an opportunity to object to the judge hearing the case.
+There are several statutory provisions governing the behaviour of judges.
+Their purpose is to guarantee that judges do their work impartially.
+If a party to a proceeding has doubts about the impartiality of the judge, the law provides that party with an opportunity to object to the judge hearing the case.
 Sometimes, one party to a lawsuit is dissatisfied with the work of the judge.
-Here a distinction is made between the decision handed down by the court and the behaviour of the judge.
+Here, a distinction is made between the decision handed down by the court and the behaviour of the judge.

 - Complaints about the behaviour of a judge may be filed with the board of the court where the judge in question holds office.
 Every court has a complaints procedure that sets out the rules on dealing with complaints.